citrusframework/citrus/README.txt

   * Extract the archive into an appropriate location on your local storage

   * Use the ANT tutorial in our tutorials section to find out how to run tests using ANT.

   * Read the Maven tutorial to find out how to integrate the Citrus tests into the Maven build lifecycle

 SAMPLES

-  To build and run the sample applications go to the 'samples' directory and run build.xml script with ANT.
+  To build and run the sample applications go to the 'samples' directory and run 'build.xml' script with ANT.

 LICENSING